List of festivals in Nigeria: Eko International Film Festival

-The annual Eko International Film Festival (EKOIFF) is an international film festival held in Lagos, Nigeria.
+The annual Eko International Film Festival (EKOIFF) is an international film festival held in Lagos State.
 The Eko International Film Festival was founded and established in 2009 by Hope Obioma Opara, the CEO of Supple Communications Limited, under which the festival is held.
 He is also the publisher of Supple magazine, an African cinema and culture journal that features film previews, reviews, and interviews.
 The purpose of the Eko International Film Festival is to develop tourism in Nigeria by promoting appreciation of the arts and culture through the motion picture arts and sciences.

 Lights, Camera, Africa!

 Lights, Camera, Africa! is a film festival which has been held annually in Lagos since 2011.
-The festival was established by Ugoma Adegoke.
-Hosted by The Life House, the inaugural Lights, Camera, Africa! was supported by New York's African Film Festival, Inc. and ran for three days, from 30 September – 2 October 2011.
+Ugoma Adegoke established the festival.
+Hosted by The Life House, the inaugural Lights, Camera, Africa! was supported by New York's African Film Festival, Inc. and ran for three days, from September 30 to October 2, 2011.